KaoutharBousbaa1/Kestra_NarutoAI/README.md

 For more information, refer to the [Kestra Documentation](https://kestra.io/docs/concepts/secret).

 ## Step 12: Data and Schema Setup
-1. Upload the CSV tabes provided here to the daily_macros_demo, totasteps_demo, workout_strava_demo tables in BigQuery
+1. Upload the CSV tabes provided here to the daily_macros_demo, totasteps_demo, workout_strava_demo tables in BigQuery.
+Before uploading, update the CSV files by adding rows where the date corresponds to the current date at the time you are running this code.
+This will ensure that you see the results.
 2. In the Discord directory, create an `.env` file with the following code:
     ```sh
     TOKEN=Paste_here_the_token_of_your_discord_bot_from_the_previous_steps